By Maria Golovnina and Patrick Worsnip

 Fireworks burst over the city and gunfire rang out.

 The U.N.
-Security Council, meeting in emergency session, passed a resolution endorsing a no-fly zone.
-It also authorized "all necessary measures" -- code for military attack -- to protect civilians from Gaddafi's forces.
+Security Council, meeting in emergency session, passed a resolution endorsing a no-fly zone to halt government troops now around 100 km (60 miles) from Benghazi.
+It also authorized "all necessary measures" -- code for military action -- to protect civilians against Gaddafi's forces.

-Gaddafi warned Benghazi residents that only those who laid down their arms before his advancing troops would be spared the vengeance awaiting "rats and dogs."
+Gaddafi warned Benghazi that only those who lay down their arms before his advancing troops would be spared the vengeance awaiting 'rats and dogs'.

 "We will have no mercy and no pity."

-Residents said the Libyan air force unleashed three air raids on the city of 670,000 on Thursday and there was fierce fighting along the Mediterranean coastal highway.
+Residents said the Libyan air force unleashed three air raids on the city of 670,000 on Thursday and there has been fierce fighting along the Mediterranean coastal highway.

-Ten of the Council's 15 member states voted in favor of the resolution, while Russia, China and Germany were among the five that abstained.
-The resolution was co-sponsored by France, Britain, Lebanon and the United States.
+Ten of the Council's 15 member states voted in favor of the resolution, with Russia, China and Germany among the five that abstained.
+There were no votes against the resolution, which was co-sponsored by France, Britain, Lebanon and the United States.

-Apart from military action, it expands sanctions against Gaddafi and associates.
+Apart from military action, it expands sanctions against Gaddafi and his inner circle imposed last month.
 Among firms whose assets it orders frozen are the Libyan National Oil Corp and the central bank.

 Rebel National Council head Mustafa Abdel Jalil told Al Jazeera television air strikes, beyond the no-fly zone, were essential to stop Gaddafi.